A new look at unitarity in quantization commutes with reduction for toric manifolds: Half-form corrected mixed quantization

+Along the Mabuchi geodesic ray defined by the symplectic potentials $g_s = g +sH, s>0$, for finite $s$, quantization commutes with reduction is not unitary, a fact that can be easily checked.
+However, in the infinite geodesic limit $s\to \infty$ one obtains a natural hermitian structure on the Hilbert space of distributional polarized sections with respect to $\mathcal{P}_\infty$ which gives, as just described, a natural $T^n$-equivariant unitary isomophism

+Note, moreover, that this unitary correspondence holds for all quantizable levels of $\mu_p$ simultaneously, without the need of adjusting overall constants at each level in order to achieve unitarity.
+We thus obtain, in the spirit of Section \ref{newsubsec},

+\begin{cor} The quantization commutes with reduction correspondence for the toric mixed polarization $\mathcal{P}_\infty$ is unitary (up to an overall constant). \end{cor}

+The property that the quantization commutes with reduction correspondence, relative to the $T^p$ action, is not unitary for the initial K\"ahler polarization $\mathcal{P}_0$ can then be more naturally reformulated by expressing the fact that the quantizations with respect to $\mathcal{P}_0$ and to $\mathcal{P}_\infty$ are not unitarily equivalent.

+\begin{rmk} Note that in the case when $M_{\underline m}$ is singular, as described in section \ref{newnewsub}, we are considering that the K\"ahler quantization is obtained by the monomial sections corresponding to the integral points of $P$ in that $\mu_p$ level set. \end{rmk}

-Note that in this paper, for simplicity, we have described the family of toric K\"ahler structures along the Mabuchi geodesic generated by the Hamiltonian $H$, which is quadratic in $(x^1, \dots, x^p).$ In fact, the results generalize straightforwardly to Mabuchi geodesics generated by Hamiltonians which are strictly convex in $(x^1,\dots, x^p)$ but not necessarily quadratic like $H$.
-(See eg \cite{BFMN, KMN1}.)
-For Mabuchi geodesics starting at the same symplectic potential, for instance $g_P$ as in the body of the paper, both the limit polarization $\mathcal{P}_\infty$ and the hermitian structure defined above is then natural in the sense that $\mathcal{P}_\infty$ is also obtained in the limit of infinite geodesic time for this larger family of geodesics and that the result of in Theorem \ref{lemma-norms} also holds so that the hermitian structure naturally induced on $\mathcal{H}_{\mathcal{P}_\infty}$ is the same as above.
+\begin{rmk} Note that in this paper, for simplicity, we have described the family of toric K\"ahler structures along the Mabuchi geodesic generated by the Hamiltonian $H$, which is quadratic in $(x^1, \dots, x^p).$ In fact, the results generalize straightforwardly to Mabuchi geodesics generated by Hamiltonians which are strictly convex in $(x^1,\dots, x^p)$ but not necessarily quadratic like $H$.
+(See eg \cite{BFMN} and the proof of Lemma 4.12 in \cite{KMN1}.)
+For Mabuchi geodesics starting at the same symplectic potential, both the limit polarization $\mathcal{P}_\infty$ and the hermitian structure defined above is then natural in the sense that $\mathcal{P}_\infty$ is also obtained in the limit of infinite geodesic time for this larger family of geodesics and that the result of in Theorem \ref{lemma-norms} also holds so, that the hermitian structure naturally induced on $\mathcal{H}_{\mathcal{P}_\infty}$ is the same as above.
 Note that the corresponding gCST (see \cite{KMN4}) will then satisfy